MathieuNls/bianca/bianca.md

 Indeed, the experimentation took nearly three months on 48 Amazon VPS (Virtual Private Server) running in parallel.
 Instead, we used a random 1% subsample of our dataset and incremented alpha from 1 to 100%.
 Figure \ref{fig:alpha-deter} presents the result obtained with $\alpha$ between 30% and 40%.
-The current value offers the best results with our subsample.
+The current value offers the best results with our random subsample.
-We also used another random 10% subsample of our dataset and tried every $\alpha$ between 30% and 40%.
-Once again, $\alpha$ = 35% yielded the best result.
-Consequently, we used  $\alpha$ = 35% as a threshold for our experimentation.

 \input{tex/alpha}